Ready to create your cyber security roadmap (aka IT security roadmap)? You may be wondering how to get started.

 Cyber Security Roadmap Example

-Let’s say you want to start your career in cyber security by learning about governance, risk, and compliance (GRC); let’s start by assuming you have no knowledge of cybersecurity.
+Let’s say you want to start your career in cyber security by learning about governance, risk, and compliance (GRC).
+Let’s also start by assuming you have no knowledge of cyber security.

-Next, try to figure out what all these roles have in common and make note of those skills you share and those that are lacking.
+Next, try to figure out what all these roles have in common.
+You should make note of those skills you share and those that you’re lacking.

 Using Indeed, I did some research of five companies in a particular region and found the following common requirements: